 Whipped cream is even easier.
 Fill a mason jar with whipping cream and sugar.
 Shake until the cream is thickened and becomes solid.
 But be careful – if you shake it too much, it will turn into butter!

-A yoga mat is easy to pack, and can double as a (thin) extra layer of padding on the ground or insulation on a cot.
+A yoga mat is easy to pack and can double as a (thin) extra layer of padding on the ground or insulation on a cot.

 11. Whittle Wood

-Whittling takes focus, but is surprisingly calming.
+Whittling takes focus but is surprisingly calming.
 Kids that are old enough to handle a pocket knife can get started whittling too.

 Things to Do While Camping with Kids

+Kids can easily entertain themselves while out in the wilderness but have a few ideas if they get bored.
 There are many things to do around the campsite to keep even the younger kids busy and entertained.

 13. Play Tag